TheSin-/dashninja-db/README.md

-# Dash Ninja Database (dashninja-db)
+# TRC Ninja Database (trcninja-db)
-By Alexandre (aka elbereth) Devilliers
+Based on Dash Ninja By Alexandre (aka elbereth) Devilliers

-Check the running live website at https://dashninja.pl
+Check the running live website at https://overview.terracoin.io

-This is part of what makes the Dash Ninja monitoring application.
+This is part of what makes the TRC Ninja monitoring application.
 It contains:
-- Database structure (MySQL)
+- Database structure (MySQL/MariaDB)

 ## Requirement:
-* You will need a running MySQL with a Dash Ninja database and user.
+* You will need a running MySQL/MariaDB with a TRC Ninja database and user.

 ## Optional:
 * A user for the public API with only SELECT ability.